Rwb3n/workflow_ai_rules/codebase_state_v1.md

 ## Phase Transition Guards
 *Rules that must be satisfied before phase transitions are allowed*
 - ALL TRANSITIONS:
-  - ActiveProjectID must be loaded and in sync (WF5)
+  - activeProjectId must be loaded and in sync (WF5)

 - ANALYZE→BLUEPRINT: No additional guards